FinalsClub/karmaworld/README.md

 # Accessing the Vagrant Virtual Machine

+## Accessing the VM via Fabric
+If you have Fabric on the host machine, you can configure your host machine to run Fabric against the virtual machine.

+You will need to setup the host machine with the proper SSH credentials to access the virtual machine.
+This is done by running `vagrant ssh-config` from `{project_root}`.

+The VM will, by default, route its SSH connection through localhost port 2222 on the host machine and the base user with be vagrant.
+Point Fabric there when running fab commands from `{project_root}`.
+So the command will look like this:

+        fab -H 127.0.0.1 --port=2222 -u vagrant <commands>

+In unix, it might be convenient to create and use an alias like so:

+        alias vmfab='fab -H 127.0.0.1 --port=2222 -u vagrant'
+        vmfab <commands>

+Removing a unix alias is done with `unalias`.

 ## Connecting to the VM via SSH
 If you have installed a virtual machine using `vagrant up`, you can connect to it by running `vagrant ssh` from `{project_root}`.